Defining Data Transfer Read and Write Speeds for Photography and Motion Capture

 From the earliest days of marketing memory cards for use in digital cameras, manufacturers have used performance (data transfer speed) as a measure of product “value positioning.”
 One underlying reason for this is that some applications can truly benefit from a faster transfer speed, and so the measure of performance has had real value to certain buyers.

-A second reason is that the underlying cost of producing a faster card is generally higher, and therefore creates a need to charge more.
+A second reason is that the underlying cost of producing a faster memory card is generally higher, and therefore creates a need to charge more.

-Lastly, there is simply a need for product differentiation by the card manufacturer–faster performance must be better.
+Lastly, there is simply a need for product differentiation by the memory card manufacturer–faster performance must be better.
 The consumer will therefore assume greater value in a higher speed and be willing to pay more for it– whether he needs it or not.

 The question of whether transfer speed matters or not is best determined by looking at how a memory card is being used.
 And to truly understand the value of speed, it must be first noted that the industry measures data transfer performance in two ways: “to the card” (writing data), as well as “from the card” (reading data):